Chris Bunch

 Christopher R. Bunch (December 22, 1943 – July 4, 2005) was an American science fiction, fantasy and television writer, who wrote and co-wrote about thirty novels.

 Early life and education

-Bunch was born in Fresno, California and attended Mira Costa High School with his friend Allan Cole.
-He joined the United States Army and served 14 months in Vietnam during the Vietnam War in 1965–66.
-He was a patrol commander.
+Bunch was born in Fresno, California and attended Mira Costa High School in Manhattan Beach, where he met his future writing partner Allan Cole, who later became his brother-in-law after marrying Bunch's sister Kathryn.
+He joined the United States Army and served 14 months in Vietnam during the Vietnam War in 1965–66, serving as a patrol commander.
 He attended California State University, Los Angeles.